 Dr Victoria Harrison is Chairman of the charity and former Chief Executive of the Wolfson Foundation, a grant-giving charity.
 Her other posts have included Deputy to the Chief Scientific Adviser in the Cabinet Office and head of the policy divisions of the Agricultural and Food Research Council and the Biotechnology and Biological Sciences Research Council.
 She is also a trustee for Hearing Dogs for Deaf People.

 Lord Hemphill is a director of Waverton Investment Management Limited.
 He has worked in the investment management business for over 35 years, having been a director at Morgan Grenfell, Deutsche Asset Management and Spencer House Capital Management.
 He is currently a member of the Legal Education Foundation’s investment committee, and a trustee of the Dulverton Trust and Highclere Castle.
 Lord Hemphill chairs the investment sub-committee.

-Nikki Shale has a wealth of experience in the charitable sector, in particular with care and supported living for children and young adults with learning disabilities.
+Nikki Williams-Ellis has a wealth of experience in the charitable sector, in particular with care and supported living for children and young adults with learning disabilities.
 She has over 30 years of expertise in the commercial and residential property sectors and leads a charity set up to build the first cricket stadium in Rwanda.
 Mrs Shale chairs the property sub-committee.

 The day-to-day operations of the Charity are overseen by Chief Executive Philip Brading, who has held the post since 2007.
 Before that, Philip was a Trustee of the Charity and a non-executive director of the Foundation Trust.
 He is supported by an team of eight administrative staff.